converged-computing/performance-study/experiments/azure/aks/cpu/README.md

 kubectl delete -f infiniband/driver-installation.yml
 ```

-If you want to test Infiniband, you need to use ping.
+If you want to test Infiniband, you can use pingpong.

 ```bash
 # First node